oliverbarnes/old-participate-api/README.md

 [![Code Climate](https://codeclimate.com/github/oliverbarnes/participate-api/badges/gpa.svg)](https://codeclimate.com/github/oliverbarnes/participate-api)
 [![Build Status](https://travis-ci.org/oliverbarnes/participate-api.svg?branch=master)](https://travis-ci.org/oliverbarnes/participate-api)

+**NOTE:** This API is undergoing a [rewrite in a separate repo](https://github.com/oliverbarnes/participate-new-api).
+It's being ported over to Elixir

-Please see the README on [repo for the front-end app](https://github.com/oliverbarnes/participate) to learn more about the project.
+Please see the README on [repo for the front-end app](https://github.com/oliverbarnes/participate) to learn more about the project in general.

 ## Bootstrapping the Project